 After the delivery, GLS continues to inform recipients by e-mail.
 They learn for example that their parcel has been delivered to the desired GLS ParcelShop or has been left at a desired place.

-The FlexDeliveryService is available for national parcel shipment as well as international parcel shipment between Austria, Belgium, Croatia, Czech Republic, Denmark, France, Germany, Hungary, Luxembourg, Poland, Romania, Slovakia, Slovenia, Spain and the Netherlands.
+The FlexDeliveryService is available for national parcel shipment as well as international parcel shipment between Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, the Netherlands and United Kingdom.

 It can be combined with almost all optional services of GLS.
 Please note that if the CashService or HazardousGoodsService has been booked, the recipient cannot choose parcel delivery to a GLS ParcelShop or grant a signature release authorisation.

 Senders only need to fulfil a minimum range of requirements and GLS will implement the service for their parcels:

 - Obtain the recipients’ consent for the transfer of e-mail addresses – via the GTC or integrated into the ordering process

 - Send the e-mail addresses of recipients to GLS via the dispatch system

 - Use a GLS dispatch system that generates a 2D barcode on the label